Board of Directors

 Steve Blevins, M.D.

-Associate Professor of Medicine at the University of Oklahoma; Staff Physician at the General Clinical Research Center, University of Oklahoma Health Sciences Center; Bachelor of Science from Yale University; Doctor of Medicine from Baylor College of Medicine; Fellow of the American College of Physicians.
+Associate Dean for Medical Education at the University of Oklahoma College of Medicine; Bachelor of Science from Yale University; Doctor of Medicine from Baylor College of Medicine; Fellow of the American College of Physicians.

 Chad Burrow, co-artistic director